pulumi/infrastructure-as-code-workshop/labs/01-iac/05-making-your-stack-configurable.md

 export const siteDir = config.require("siteDir");
 ```

-## Step 2 — Populating the Bucket Based on Config
+## Step 2 &mdash; Populating the Bucket Based on Config

 Add this line to your `index.ts` file's import statements: